meshplay/meshplay/docs/pages/concepts/logical/environments.md

   - concepts/environments
 ---

-Meshery Environments allow you to logically group related [Connections](#connections) and their associated [Credentials](#credentials).
+Meshplay Environments allow you to logically group related [Connections](#connections) and their associated [Credentials](#credentials).
 Environments make it easier for you to manage, share, and work with a collection of resources as a group, instead of dealing with all your Connections and Credentials on an individual basis.

 ### Assigning Resources to an Environment